Skip to main content

 • If multiple slots are available, check the slot priorities in NetApp Hardware Universe and use the best one available for your I/O module.

-• All other components in the storage system must be functioning properly; if not, you must contact NetApp Support before continuing with this procedure.
+• All other components in the storage system must be functioning properly; if not, contact NetApp Support before continuing with this procedure.

 You can add a new I/O module into a storage system with available slots.